 Counsel Lindsey seems more preoccupied with searching for clues that could help her put up a strong defense the next day.
 But the caller kept calling.

-‘Hello Lindsey, it’s me Roscoe.’
+‘Hello Lindsey, it’s me, Roscoe.’
 Roscoe was a private investigator, who had once been in the army, and he had worked with Lindsey for about two years at this time.

 ‘Fill me in.’
 Counsel Lindsey responded.

 ‘General Ashford has an estranged wife by name Elizabeth Estefani.
 They were married for 5 years before things went south.
-They have a son, Ashford Cooper Hankins Jr., name sake of the late General.’
+They have a son, Ashford Cooper Hankins Jr., namesake of the late General.’

 ‘Got any pictures?’

 ‘I’m sorry, General Ashford got married to Elizabeth while he was serving as NATO commander in the Baltics.
 She lived with him in the US for two years out of those five.
-Their marriage was most secretive, and there are no records, or pictures in public domain.
+Their marriage was most secretive, and there are no records or pictures in public domain.
 The only way to get pictures of both the estranged wife and son might be to search the late General’s house on the base.
-But I learnt that Elizabeth left for Lithuania immediately things got sour, but her son might be on US soil as we speak.’
+But I learned that Elizabeth left for Lithuania immediately things got sour, but her son might be on US soil as we speak.’

-‘Oh my!
+‘Oh, my!
 This just gets more complicated.
 It will take forever to get a warrant to search the General’s house.
-That’s if we are even given the warrant considering his highprofile.
+That’s if we are even given the warrant considering his high-profile.
 And now to think that his son could be on US soil… that gives credibility to Forester’s account of events.
 However, this means that his son must have visited him on the day he was murdered.’

 ‘You are a General and you’d have a higher level of clearance access.
 You can make a request for the visitors’ log for that day.’